khangndse184145-ship-it/worklog/content/5-Workshop/5.2-Prerequiste/_index.md

 - **Cloud and AWS fundamentals**
   - what an AWS region and account are,
-  - the idea of managed services (Cognito, Lambda, DynamoDB, S3,…),
+  - the idea of managed services (Cognito, Lambda, DynamoDB,…),
   - basic concepts of IAM (identity, role, policy, least privilege).

 The report is written so that it can be understood even if the reader does not actually deploy the system, but this background helps to follow the architecture.